Virtual Credit Card Account Numbers: What You Need to Know

 How to Use a Virtual Account Number

-As you can see, Bank of America and Citi make it easy to set up virtual account numbers.
+As you can see, Capital One and Citi make it easy to set up virtual account numbers.
 And these account numbers are just as easy to use as they are to get up and running.

 When you make an online purchase, just type in your virtual account number and the 3-digit code when prompted to do so.